 That's especially true in a series like this year's, between the St. Louis Cardinals and Boston Red Sox, where Boston is forced to leave Mike Napoli on the bench.
 It's why, during the last few days, most press conferences here in St. Louis have included a question about the DH, its validity and whether one day, a World Series should be played with a single rule about pitchers hitting.

 Most people asked are wise enough to say it's a question above their spot in the MLB hierarcy.
-Red Sox manager John Farrell said he wished there were a DH this series, but that's strictly selfish — what manager wouldn't want to have his top two power hitters in the lineup?
+Red Sox manager John Farrell said he wished there weren't a DH this series, but that's strictly selfish — what manager wouldn't want to have his top two power hitters in the lineup?

 There's one guy here who is in the right place in the MLB org chart to field questions about the DH.
 That is commissioner Bud Selig.
 Saturday night, after the Roberto Clemente Award ceremony, Selig had a huddle of reporters around him hurling questions.
 That's when Selig said he'd "listen" if someone wanted to change the DH rule.